outline/outline/docs/AUTHENTICATION_PROVIDERS.md

-A new auth provider can be added with the addition of a plugin with a koa router as the default export in /server/auth/[provider].ts and (optionally) a matching logo in `/app/components/AuthLogo/index.js` that will appear on the signin button.
+A new auth provider can be added with the addition of a plugin with a koa router as the default export in /server/auth/[provider].ts and (optionally) a matching logo in `/client/Icon.tsx` that will appear on the sign-in button.

 Auth providers generally use [Passport](http://www.passportjs.org/) strategies, although they can use any custom logic if needed.
 See the `google` auth provider